ubclaunchpad/LP-website/resources/groundwork/web.md

   - [MongoDB documentation](https://docs.mongodb.com/)

 **Other Tooling**:
-- For managing dependencies, [`npm`](https://www.npmjs.com/) is the default for Node.js but [`yarn`](https://yarnpkg.com/) is a good alternative
+- For managing dependencies, [`npm`](https://www.npmjs.com/) is the default for Node.js

 **Examples**:
-- [`ubclaunchpad/food-doods`](https://github.com/ubclaunchpad/food-doods) is an example of a microservice architecture using Express.js on top of Node.js and MongoDB
+- [`ubclaunchpad/food-doods`](https://github.com/ubclaunchpad/food-doods) is an example of a microservice architecture where the recipe and user services use Node.js, Express.js and MongoDB Atlas with Mongoose

 ### Sync Stack